inphobia/p5-idea-wikiclone/Implemented-features.md

   * Auto-suggestion of names for here-doc markers, variables and subs/methods
   * Auto-completion of hash indexes (dumb one, offers seen strings)
   * Live templates for Perl5 constructions and test scripts macroses.
+  * Auto-completion for XSubs.
+To make it work they should be deparsed from the Perl5 settings or popup on IDE start.
 * Code style and formatter:
   * Perl5-specific CodeStyle settings panel.
   * Spacing settings for perl code.